penkov1234/Learnera/README.md

-﻿# Learnera | User Interfaces project
+﻿# Learnera | Internet technologies project
-This project is made for purposes of the course "User Interfaces" at our faculty.
+This project is made for purposes of the course "Internet technologies" at our faculty.
 The project is designed to be an improved and extended version of FINKI's Moodle/Courses.
 The project allows the users to:
  - Choose favorite subjects
  - Browse through the presentations of the subjects